Chris Drury: Management career

 In September 2015, the Rangers named Drury their director of player development.
 In September 2016, Drury was promoted by the Rangers to assistant general manager.
 The next season, he was also assigned to be the general manager of their American Hockey League (AHL) affiliate, the Hartford Wolf Pack.

 In March 2019, the Rangers signed Drury to a contract extension as assistant general manager.
 On February 5, 2021, Drury was promoted to associate general manager.
 On May 5, 2021, following the sudden dismissal of John Davidson and Jeff Gorton from the team's front office, Drury was promoted to President and General Manager of the New York Rangers.

 In Chris Drury's first offseason as general manager, he made several free agent signings and trades in response to the Tom Wilson incident on May 3, which occurred two days before he took over as general manager.
 This includes trading for Barclay Goodrow (and later signing him on a six-year deal), signing Patrik Nemeth to a three-year, $7.5 million deal, and signing Ryan Reaves.
 Although Drury made these signings in response to the Tom Wilson incident, he also faced criticism throughout the offseason, most notably on July 23 when he traded Pavel Buchnevich to the St. Louis Blues for Sammy Blais.
 His offseason with the Rangers was ranked 23rd by The Athletic, and the Buchnevich trade has been considered as one of the worst trades in franchise history.
 Despite the Buchnevich trade and criticism for his offseason moves, the Rangers did make the Eastern Conference finals following his trade deadline additions for Andrew Copp, Frank Vatrano, and Justin Braun.
 Following the season, Drury was named as a finalist for the Jim Gregory General Manager of the Year Award, an award given to the top NHL general manager, along with former teammate and Colorado Avalanche general manager Joe Sakic and Tampa Bay Lightning general manager Julien BriseBois.

 Personal life

 Drury and his wife Rory have two daughters and a son.
 The family resides in Greenwich, Connecticut.

 Drury's older brother, Ted, played professional hockey in the NHL for six different teams between 1989 and 2001.
-His nephew, Jack, currently plays professional hockey for the Colorado Avalanche.
+His nephew, Jack, currently plays professional hockey for the Nashville Predators, after several years with the Colorado Avalanche and the Carolina Hurricanes.

 In the late 2000s, Drury, along with partners Ken Martin, Paul Coniglio, and Cody Lee, purchased Colony Grill in Stamford, Connecticut, a pizza tavern established in 1935.
 Since the purchase, the group has opened four more locations throughout southwestern Connecticut and New York, including Fairfield, Connecticut, near where Drury played high school hockey at Fairfield Prep.
 Locations have also been opened in the Tampa Bay area of Florida, Maryland, and Virginia.